ibm-cloud-docs/hp-virtual-servers/dct-redhatsigning.md

    `--cr-pwd-path FILE-PATH`
    :   Is the path to the file that contains the container repository password.

-   To ensure there are no trailing spaces in the file path, you can specify it as `vi -b file_name , :set noeol, :wq`.
+   To ensure there are no trailing spaces in the file path, you can specify it as `vi -b file_name, :set noeol, :wq`.
    {: note}

    `--no-auth`